varlardohaeris/emacs-archives/gnu/which-key-readme.txt

       ;; prefixes).
 Descriptions that are longer are truncated and have ".." added.
       (setq which-key-max-description-length 27)

-      ;; Use additonal padding between columns of keys.
+      ;; Use additional padding between columns of keys.
 This variable specifies the ;; number of spaces to add to the left of each column.
       (setq which-key-add-column-padding 0)